gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 * Confusion Matrix
 * Classification Report

-For the Deep Learning models, training behaviour was also analyzed using:
+For the Deep Learning models, I also looked at:

-* Binary cross-entropy loss
 * Training accuracy
 * Validation accuracy
+* Binary cross-entropy loss

+These metrics helped me compare the performance of the different models.

 ---

 ## Technologies Used

-### Programming Language
+### Programming

 * Python